pnp/proxy-samples/samples/improve-app-security-graph/readme.md

 1. Stop recording mode, press <kbd>S</kdb>
 1. Stop Dev Proxy, press <kbd>Ctrl</kbd> + <kbd>C</kbd>

-The minimal scopes for the tracked requests is shown in the console output.
+The minimal scopes for the tracked requests are shown in the console output.

 > [!NOTE]
 > Authentication flow is real, however the responses from Microsoft Graph are mocked.